liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 ![Figure 12.4: When you choose a folder, the folder navigation changes to reflect the new location of the link.](../../images/bookmarks-choosing-subfolder2.png)

-When you choose *Save* you return to the Bookmarks portlet.
-Notice that the Liferay link is no longer found under the Bookmarks section.
+When you choose *Save*, you return to the Bookmarks portlet.
+Notice that the Liferay link is no longer under the Bookmarks section.
 Select *Literature* to reveal its contents.
-In the example below, you can see the Liferay link is now located in the bookmarks section of the Literature folder.
+In the example below, you can see the Liferay link is now in the bookmarks section of the Literature folder.

 ![Figure 12.5: When you move a link to a folder, it remains in the bookmarks section until it's moved into a subfolder.](../../images/bookmarks-link-move.png)